simonecorsi/awesome/README.md

 *   [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.

-*   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
+*   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 A Free & Self-hostable Airtable Alternative

 *   [steveukx/git-js](https://github.com/steveukx/git-js) - A light weight interface for running git commands in any node.js application.